cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 In this tutorial, we went through the process of creating unity project and adding the Analysis toolkit to the project.
 In the following tutorials, we will use this basis for using the modules that come with the Analysis toolkit.

-In the next turorial: [Using the Raytracer](2_raycast_at_plane.md) we will use HumanFactors to create a plane, cast a ray at it, then get the point where the ray intersected the plane.
+In the next tutorial: [Using the Raytracer](2_raycast_at_plane.md) we will use HumanFactors to create a plane, cast a ray at it, then get the point where the ray intersected the plane.